 MA in Law

-The MA in Law is designed for UK graduates with a non-law degree in any discipline, to convert your knowledge to law.
-The course is also attractive to international law and non-law graduates who wish to gain expertise in the English legal system.
+The MA in Law is designed for UK graduates with a non-law degree to convert your knowledge to law, as well as Canadian, US and other international law and non-law graduates who wish to gain expertise in the English legal system.
 Successful completion of the course provides you with a Qualifying Law Degree in the common law system of England and Wales and a fully recognised postgraduate Masters degree.

 Why choose our MA in Law?